Voluntary Repatriation

 Will my assistance be discontinued if I return to Syria?

-If you make the decision to return voluntarily to Syria with the intention of re-establishing yourself permanently in Syria, assistance that you may have been receiving in the country of asylum will be discontinued and your file with UNHCR Egypt will be closed.
+If you make the decision to return voluntarily to Syria with the intention of re-establishing yourself permanently in Syria, assistance that you may have been receiving in the country of asylum will be discontinued and you will need to close your file.

 What assistance will continue to be provided if we decide to remain in the country of asylum?